bgaze/laravel-crud/doc/usage.md

 fields types and syntax vary a lot, and user input needs to be guided and validated.

 I believe that the Laravel commands signature syntax is very great to do that in a concise and handy way.
 So I've kinda "hacked" it to make that step as easy as possible.

 Please note that you can also use that trick for your own needs using the `Bgaze\Crud\Support\SignedInput` class.

+**Adding a field:**

-To add a field, enter its type (the CRUD wizard provides autocompletion) followed with required arguments and validate.
+To add a field, enter its type followed with required arguments and validate.
-To get the detailed syntax of a type, validate with no arguments.

-Finally, to see a detailed list of available types, enter `list` and validate.

-**Examples:**
+The CRUD wizard provides autocompletion for fields types, use the `TAB` key to expand a proposition.

 ```
 Adding a foo integer field, nullable and indexed: